Playing a few tunes at Cairn G in Carrowkeel last week; Photo by Claudia Queiroz.

 I spent 10 years living on the edge of the Carrowkeel neolithic complex in County Sligo, numerous monuments and an ancient village site with 180 house sites, in a marvellous landscape perched on the ridges above Lough Arrow.

 Now I live close to Creevykeel, the great central court cairn near Cliffoney in north County Sligo.
-I am a kind of 'accidental' tour guide, people used to call in to my house on the Donkey Sanctuary at Carrowkeel with questions about the cairns up the hill.
-I still take out the odd tour, Saturdays - Tuesdays.
+I am a kind of 'accidental' tour guide; people used to call in to my house at the Donkey Sanctuary with questions about the cairns up the hill in Carrowkeel.

 A 32 minute slideshow of Irish megalithic chambers and cairns, photos by Martin Byrne and Padraig Conway; music - Lament for the Harp by Ann Heymann.